Individual therapy for patients ages 5+

 Child Therapy Services are provided at our Spanish Fork office.

 Child therapy is form of treatment where the therapist works closely with a child and caregiver(s) to improve the mental, emotional, and social health of the child.

-Dr. Jason McBride, Ph.D., Licensed Psychologist, and Dr. Ben Bailey, PhD, Psychology Resident, provide evidence-based treatment for children (ages 5-12) suffering from anxiety, depression, OCD, behavioral-problems, and/or attachment-issues.
+Dr. Jason McBride, Ph.D., Licensed Psychologist; Julie Carlisle, MS, PsyD Candidate; and Rachel Terrazas, BA, Masters Candidate, provide evidence-based treatment for children (ages 5-12) suffering from anxiety, depression, OCD, behavioral problems, and/or attachment issues.

 Children and parents can expect to receive warm and transparent treatment.
-Dr. McBride and Dr. Bailey strive to teach, model, and strengthen healthy parent-child interactions.
+Dr. McBride, Ms. Carlisle and Ms. Terrazas strive to teach, model, and strengthen healthy parent-child interactions.